Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: Introduction

 \subsection{Generalization to supersymmetric spaces}

-We seek to understand Gorelik's original results from the geometric perspective, and thereby understand how they may be generalized.
+We reformulate Gorelik's results from the geometric perspective, and thereby understand how they may be generalized.
 Consider the setting of symmetric supervarieties (or supersymmetric spaces, if one prefers that term) $G/K$ and their corresponding supersymmetric pairs $(\g,\k)$, corresponding to an involution $\theta$.
 We have a decomposition $\g=\k\oplus\p$ into the $\pm1$ eigenspaces of $\theta$.
 We define a new subalgebra